sergrt/CameraAiDetector/README.md

 - Capture video stream (from camera - e.g. **rtsp**, or any **video file** or source, supported by OpenCV)
 - Detect objects using **AI** - persons, animals, vehicles, bicycles etc.
 - Detect objects using **simple motion detection** (usable on low-end systems)
+- Detect objects using **hybrid object detection** (something in between cpu/gpu-heavy AI and fast but not so accurate simple motion detection)
 - Send notifications via Telegram
 - Save video based on detection
 - Serve some handy Telegram requests - on-demand images, video download etc.